-Beyond just my excitement, we always like to publish a few ways to get the most out of the overall experience.
-Here is our annual post of tips and tricks compiled from our and other blogger’s experiences on how to best survive this festival:
+Annually, we like to publish a few ways to get the most out of the overall experience.
+Here our list of tips and tricks compiled from our and other blogger’s experiences on how to best survive this festival:

 Please realize that these tips are geared for people who are heading to the Festival to try new wines, learn new things, and not get generally hammered.
 If insanely drunk is your goal, well … get a cab and/or a hotel.